pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/macos-big-sur/index.md

 -   macOS Big Sur (11.0)
     -   Supported both Intel-based Macs and Apple Silicon Macs.

-{{% alert title="Important Notice" color="danger" %}}
+{{% alert title="Important Notice for macOS Big Sur Beta users" color="danger" %}}

 macOS Big Sur Beta 6 has a very serious DriverKit issue.<br/>
-Karabiner-Elements will stop working after restarting your Mac due to the issue.<br/>
+Karabiner-Elements will stop working after restarting your Mac due to the issue on macOS Big Sur Beta 6.<br/>

 You have to reinstall the driver by the following way every reboot on macOS Big Sur Beta 6.

 [How to reinstall the driver.](#how-to-reinstall-the-driver)

+There is no such issue on macOS Catalina.

 {{% /alert %}}